 Another method is to browse to the model in Windows Explorer or the SOLIDWORKS Task Pane File Explorer, right mouse button click on the SOLIDWORKS file and select SOLIDWORKS>Pack and Go.

-A Pack and Go of the model can also be made from the SOLIDWORKS Explorer by right clicking on the SOLIDWORKS document and selecting SOLIDWORKS Pack and Go icon.
+For only SOLIDWORKS 2020 and older, A Pack and Go of the model can also be made from the SOLIDWORKS Explorer by right clicking on the SOLIDWORKS document and selecting SOLIDWORKS Pack and Go icon.

 Once in the Pack and Go dialog box, one can specify the folder location, as well as other options for the Pack and Go file.